dkellner/passman/README.md

         site,user,pass

-    and encrypt it with the following command
+    and encrypt it with one of the two following commands

-        $ gpg -e -r <gpg_identity> <password_file>
+        $ gpg --encrypt --recipient <gpg_identity> <plain_password_file>

+    if you prefer to use your own private key or

+        $ gpg --symmetric --cipher-algo AES256 <plain_password_file>

+    if you want to use symmetric encryption without a private key.

 3. Modify the two variables $PASS_FILE and $GPG_IDENTITY in the *passman* script to your needs.
+You may leave $GPG_IDENTITY empty.
+In this case symmetric encryption will be used.

-4. For convencience set up a GPG-Agent which caches your GPG credentials for some time.
+4. For convenience set up a GPG-Agent which caches your GPG credentials for some time.

 ### Running